 Portland Victims of Crime Attorney

-At the Johnston Law Firm, LLC, our compassionate Portland crime victim attorney is committed to protecting the legal rights and financial interests of crime victims.
-We fully understand just how emotionally and physically devastating it is to be the victim of a serious crime.
-Our firm will work aggressively to help you hold liable any party whose negligence contributed to your attack
+At Johnston Law Firm, P.C., our compassionate Portland crime victim attorney is committed to protecting the legal rights and financial interests of crime victims.
+We understand just how emotionally and physically devastating it is to be the victim of a serious crime.
+Our firm will work aggressively to help you hold liable any party whose negligence contributed to your attack.
+Fill out our free consultation form today.

 The Types of Criminal Cases We Handle